MoKITUL-FH-Erfurt/moira-example-setup/README.md

 ## Features ✨

 - **Automated Setup**: Easily verify prerequisites, clone repositories, build plugins, and deploy services using Taskfile tasks.
-- **Moodle Integration**: Install and manage MOIRA plugins in a Moodle environment.
+- **Moodle Integration**: Install and manage MoIRA plugins in a Moodle environment.
 - **Dockerized Example Environment**: Pre-configured Docker Compose setup for Moodle, MariaDB, phpMyAdmin, Ollama, Qdrant, and MongoDB.

 ## What does this simplify? 🤔